 How Does Unlimited PTO Work?
 Learn the Pros and Cons

-According to the most recent data from the Bureau of Labor Statistics (BLS), a typical private sector worker gets just seven sick days and 11 vacation days per year.
-That's significantly less than the average of 24 paid days off enjoyed by workers in the E.U. and U.K.
+Based on the most recent data from the Bureau of Labor Statistics (BLS), a typical private sector worker gets just eight sick days and 10–14 vacation days per year, after one year of service.
+That’s significantly less than the minimum of 20 paid vacation days enjoyed by their EU counterparts.
+Across the EU and UK, the typical worker gets an average of 24 paid days off.

 But is this norm on the brink of changing?

-Yet not everyone agrees that unlimited PTO actually benefits workers—or encourages them to fully use their PTO benefits.
+But not everyone agrees that unlimited PTO benefits workers—or encourages them to fully use their flexible PTO benefits.
 In this article, we'll break down exactly what unlimited PTO is, how it compares to other common policies, and the pros and cons for employees.

-In an unlimited PTO policy, employees don't begin the year with a fixed number of paid days off.
-Instead, they request days off from their manager, who will approve or deny PTO at their discretion.
+With an unlimited PTO policy, employees don't begin the year with a fixed number of paid days off.
+Instead, they request days off from their manager, who approves or denies PTO at their discretion.

 This unstructured freedom is unlimited PTO's prime attraction.
-According to reporting by the Society of Human Resource Management (SHRM), companies that offer unlimited PTO unofficially cap vacation at three to six weeks—far more time off than the BLS average.
+SHRM data notes that companies that offer unlimited PTO unofficially cap vacation at three to six weeks—far more time off than the BLS average.
+(Although less than some EU countries.)

 Plus, an unlimited PTO policy comes with the risk of inequality.
 In the absence of a formal policy, managers may resort to approving or denying requests based on individual employees’ performance.